 Employment law should protect innocent people like you.
 You might have worked for a huge company with extraordinary financial resources, but our lawyers won't be intimidated.
 We have a proven track record of success in wrongful termination cases.

-If you need an experienced wrongful termination lawyer in or around Orange County, California, please call Kirtland & Packard, LLP today at 855-711-4933 for a free consultation.
+If you need an experienced wrongful termination lawyer in or around South Bay, California, please call Kirtland & Packard, LLP today at 855-711-4933 for a free consultation.

 What Qualifies as Wrongful Termination?